mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Other TopologyTypes
 ```````````````````

-If the TopologyType is **not** Single, there can be one or more seeds.
+If the TopologyType is **not** Single, the topology can contain zero or more
+servers.
+The state of topology containing zero servers is terminal
+(because servers can only be added if they are reported by a server already
+in the topology).
+A client SHOULD emit a warning if it is constructed
+with no seeds in the initial seed list.
+A client SHOULD emit a warning when,
+in the process of updating its topology description, it removes the last
+server from the topology.

 Whenever a client completes an ismaster call,
 it creates a new ServerDescription with the proper `ServerType`_.